 The answer for this question will be the root of your podcast.
 People will ask you what the podcast is about and you have to answer very simple.

-But before I opened the design program I went to iTunes and made some research to look at my competition.
+But before I opened the design program I went to Apple Podcast and made some research to look at my competition.

 Now the design part is really starting here.
 Not from the practical point of view, but from the “what others are doing” point of view.
 You don’t have to reinvent the wheel and you don’t have to copy/paste other people’s’ artwork.